 Keeping your ceremony short is one strategy for dealing with jitters, but if you’re truly anxious, even five minutes can seem like a lifetime.
 Instead, I encourage my clients to plan their ceremonies with their anxiety in mind.
 Here are tips that some of my clients have used to help them have a wonderful, stress-free day.

 You do not need to have a formal rehearsal to get comfortable with your wedding ceremony and the flow of it before your big day.
 Get the script from your wedding officiant and practice at home with your fiancé.
-Understand what it feels like to stand with him.
+Understand what it feels like to stand with them.
 Learn whether holding hands will make you feel more comfortable or if you want to hold your bouquet instead.
 You’ll likely find that standing in this together isn’t as scary as you think.

 #2.
 Have a private “first look.”